dliskku/dliskku.github.io/content/authors/jiinhan/_index.md

   - Researcher
 ---

-She is a master student at DLILab.
-She graduated from the Department of Linguistics & Cognitive Science inHankuk University of Foreign Studies.
+Jiin Han is a master student at DLILab.
+She graduated from the Department of Linguistics & Cognitive Science and the Department of Statistic in Hankuk University of Foreign Studies.
 Her current research topic is text-to-sql generation & multimodal learning.